esnpolimi/esnpolimi_mgmt/README.rst

 Container mailhog will start automatically when you will run all docker containers.
 Please check `cookiecutter-django Docker documentation`_ for more details how to start all containers.

-With MailHog running, to view messages that are sent by your application, open your browser and go to ``http://127.0.0.1:8025``
+With MailHog running, to view messages that are sent by your application, open your browser and go to ``http://localhost:8025``

 .. _mailhog: https://github.com/mailhog/MailHog

-Sentry
-^^^^^^

-Sentry is an error logging aggregator service.
-You can sign up for a free account at  https://sentry.io/signup/?code=cookiecutter  or download and host it yourself.
-The system is setup with reasonable defaults, including 404 logging and integration with the WSGI application.

-You must set the DSN url in production.

 Deployment
 ----------

-The following details how to deploy this application.

 Docker
 ^^^^^^